From Knowledge to Inference: Formalizing Specialized Public Health Reasoning on GlobalHealthAtlas: The PUBLIC HEALTH Dataset: GlobalHealthAtlas

 To comprehensively verify the reliability of our scorer, we conducted rigorous testing focused on Standard Agreement and Stability.
 Specifically, agreement was assessed by benchmarking against 100 independent human-annotated scores, while stability was evaluated through ten independent inference runs.
 The results are summarized in Table~\ref{tab:evaluator_agreement_stability}.
 We compared \textbf{Public-Evaluator} against generic large language models using identical prompts, as well as specialized evaluators in the medical and public health domains, including Clinical-Judge~\cite{Croxford2025EvaluatingCA} (few-shot prompting) and Expert-Guided Evaluator~\cite{Zhou2026Automating} (structured reasoning).

 In terms of agreement with expert judgment, our Public-Evaluator achieved the lowest Mean Absolute Error (MAE = 1.4259) and the highest Intraclass Correlation Coefficient (ICC = 0.9735), indicating that its judgment logic closely aligns with human experts.
 Furthermore, the scorer demonstrated exceptional robustness in repeated inference tests, achieving the highest Identical Rate (0.5533) and the lowest Score Standard Deviation (StdDev=0.2772).
+For further discussions regarding evaluator baselines, selection of Qwen3-8B, and analysis of potential stylistic overfitting are in Appendix~\ref{Stylistic-Overfitting}.

+Finally, to explicitly address concerns regarding whether the Public-Evaluator over-penalizes valid but non-public-health-specific reasoning on out-of-distribution(OOD) medical tasks, we conducted a direct comparison experiment.
+We utilized our Public-Evaluator and a General-Medical Baseline Evaluator (GPT-5 prompted with standard clinical guidelines) to score 100 reasoning-intensive MedQA responses generated by GPT-5 using our 10-point scale.
+As detailed in Table~\ref{tab:ood_evaluation}, the results explicitly validate that our evaluator maintains high consistency with the general baseline and exhibits no over-penalization risk in the reasoning dimension.